Kevin Kelly (announcer): All Elite Wrestling (2023–2024)

 Kelly officially joined All Elite Wrestling (AEW) on June 17, 2023, where he debuted as part of the commentary team for the inaugural episode of AEW Collision alongside Nigel McGuinness and Jim Ross.
 He was fired on March 8, 2024, after taking to social media the week before and accusing ROH and fellow AEW announcer Ian Riccaboni of libel and attempted career sabotage.
 Kelly later appeared on Eric Bischoff's podcast show on June 15, discussing his termination, and plans to sue AEW.
-On September 5, it was reported that Kelly (and The Tate Twins) have filed a lawsuit against AEW and AEW's owner and CEO Tony Khan to void the arbitration clause of their AEW talent contracts and to certify a class-action lawsuit that AEW misclassifying wrestlers as independent contractors instead of employees.
+On September 5, it was reported that Kelly (and The Tate Twins) had filed a lawsuit against AEW and AEW's owner and CEO Tony Khan to void the arbitration clause of their AEW talent contracts and to certify a class-action lawsuit that AEW misclassifying wrestlers as independent contractors instead of employees.
 Kelly has also filed a lawsuit for monetary damages from AEW and Riccaboni for breach of contract, defamation and causing him to being unable to find work.
 In June 2025, the lawsuit was sent to arbitration by presiding judge Harvey E. Schlesinger.